-- Reading the member handbook.
-It tells them about Aetna Better Health services and how to file a complaint or grievance - Schedule wellness check-ups.
-Members under twenty-one (21) years of age need to follow the Early Periodic Screening Diagnosis and Treatment [EPSDT] schedule. - Get care as soon as they know they are pregnant.
-Keep all prenatal appointments. - Carrying with them and showing their Aetna Better Health identification (ID) card to each doctor before getting health services. - Protecting their member ID card and not sharing it with others. - Getting medical care from providers in our network. - Knowing the name of their assigned PCP. - Telling the doctor that they and/or their child are/is a member of Aetna Better Health at the time that they speak with the doctor's office. - Keeping doctor's appointments or calling to cancel them at least twenty-four (24) hours ahead of time. - Using the emergency room (ER) for true emergencies only. - Learning the difference between emergencies and when they need urgent care. - Treating the doctors/providers, staff and people providing services to them with respect. - Giving all information about their health to Aetna Better Health and their doctor in order to provide care. - Telling the doctor if they do not understand what they tell them about their health so that they and their doctor can make health plans and treatment goals together.
+- Reading the member handbook. - Scheduling wellness check-ups.
+Members under 21 years of age need to follow the EPSDT schedule. - Getting care as soon as members know they are pregnant.

-- Following what they and their doctor agree to do including making follow up appointments, taking medicines and following their doctor's care instructions. - Telling Aetna Better Health and DMAS when their address changes. - Telling Aetna Better Health about changes in their family that might affect their eligibility or enrollment such as family size, employment, and moving out of the commonwealth of Virginia. - Telling Aetna Better Health if they have other health insurance, including Medicare. - Giving their doctor a copy of their Living Will and/or Advance Directive. - Learning about prescription drugs and reasons for taking them. - Letting Aetna Better Health know how we can work better for them.
+- Keeping all prenatal appointments. - Carrying and showing Aetna Better Health ID card to each doctor before getting health services. - Protecting member ID card and not sharing it with others. - Getting medical care from providers in our network. - Knowing the name of member's assigned PCP. - Telling the doctor that the member and/or their child or children is/are a member of Aetna Better Health at the time that they speak with the doctor's office. - Keeping doctor's appointments or calling to cancel them at least 24 hours ahead of time. - Using the ER for true emergencies only. - Learning the difference between emergencies and when urgent care. - Treating the doctors/providers, staff and people providing services with respect. - Giving all information about member's health to Aetna Better Health and member's doctor in order to provide care, - Telling the doctor if member does not understand what they tell member about member's health so that the member and doctor can make health plans together. - Following what member and doctor agree to do including making follow-up appointments, taking medicines and following the doctor's care instructions. - Telling Aetna Better Health and DMAS when member's address changes. - Telling Aetna Better Health about changes in member's family that might affect member's eligibility or enrollment such as family size, employment, and moving out of the state of Virginia. - Telling Aetna Better Health if member has other health insurance, including Medicare. - Giving member's doctor a copy of their Living Will and/or Advance Directive. - Learning about prescription drugs and reasons for taking them. - Letting Aetna Better Health know how we can work better for the member.

 Aetna Better Health distributes its member rights and responsibility statement to new members in enrollment kits and to existing members via newsletter and website access each year.
 Members can request a copy be mailed to them by contacting Member Services.
-We also distribute the member rights and responsibility statement to new practitioners when they join our network and to existing practitioners each year via the website.
+We also distribute the member rights and responsibility statement to new providers when they join our network and to existing providers each year via the website.